stable-net/go-stablenet/README.md

 These two fee policies necessitate modifications within a stablecoin chain.
 Firstly, due to the fundamental premise that stablecoins should never be burned without fiat currency redemption, the base fee cannot be incinerated.
 While an increased base fee, even when generated for public utility according to a defined protocol, could reasonably be paid to validators, it is not inherently irrational.
 In an inflation-free chain, allocating the base fee to miners might be more appropriate.
 Of course, there's a possibility that the base fee increase formula could be manipulated by validator collusion to be more sensitive to block congestion.
 However, under the assumption of a PoA consensus body, such adjustments would not be easily made if they compromise the chain's success.
 We have modified the existing Ethereum implementation, where the base fee began to rise when block capacity exceeded half, to now increase only when the block is nearly full (at 90%).
 The gradient of this increase has also been adjusted to reflect realistic usage.
 (Todo: Document the specific formula)

 The concept of the priority fee is fundamentally misaligned with stablecoins, thus requiring a complete re-evaluation.
-While in traditional systems miners could freely set maxPriorityFeePerGas, Stable One replaces this with a value determined by validator governance, forcing all miners to use the collectively voted-upon value.
+While in traditional systems miners could freely set maxPriorityFeePerGas, StableNet replaces this with a value determined by validator governance, forcing all miners to use the collectively voted-upon value.
 This means validators, through consensus and voting, determine the priority fee, and once set, it applies uniformly to all miners, precluding individual maxPriorityFeePerGas settings.
 Users can still employ EIP-1559 dynamic fee transactions, but any value higher than the set priority fee will be disregarded, and only the mandated fee price will be deducted.
 Conversely, setting a value lower than the determined fee will result in transaction rejection.
 Therefore, providing a higher priority fee does not entitle a user to prioritized transaction processing.
 However, a higher priority fee can be used to replace a previously sent transaction with the same nonce.
-Stable One has increased the maximum block gas limit to 105,000,000, allowing for approximately 5,000 basic transaction types per block.
+StableNet has increased the maximum block gas limit to 105,000,000, allowing for approximately 5,000 basic transaction types per block.
 We assume that, unlike Ethereum, transactions rarely remain in a pending state within the mempool.
 Given this assumption, the concept of a 'tip' for priority processing is deemed invalid.
 Should blocks consistently fill with 5,000 transactions, the base fee would continuously rise, leading to a decrease in demand due to increased transaction costs.
 Nevertheless, we will continue to explore transaction prioritization in a manner suitable for a stable chain, seeking methods to prioritize transactions from a public utility perspective rather than solely through priority fees.

-### Anzeon WBFT Engine: A Tailored Evolution of WBFT for Stable One
+### Anzeon WBFT Engine: A Tailored Evolution of WBFT for StableNet
-The Anzeon WBFT Engine is a specially adapted version of the WEMIX Byzantine Fault Tolerance (WBFT) engine, meticulously modified to suit the unique requirements of the Stable One blockchain.
+The Anzeon WBFT Engine is a specially adapted version of the WEMIX Byzantine Fault Tolerance (WBFT) engine, meticulously modified to suit the unique requirements of the StableNet blockchain.

 The original Byzantine Fault Tolerance (QBFT) engine was inherently limited to Proof-of-Authority (PoA) based systems, as validator participation was restricted to permissioned members.
-For WEMIX 4.0, the WBFT engine was developed as an evolution of QBFT, introducing concepts such as diligence, staking, and slashing.
+The WBFT engine was developed as an evolution of QBFT, introducing concepts such as diligence, staking, and slashing.
 These additions were crucial for its application in a fully public blockchain environment.
 Furthermore, WBFT was designed with the versatility to facilitate a seamless transition from existing legacy consensus engines (like PoW or WEMIX 3.0's non-BFT algorithms) to the WBFT engine via a hard fork at a specific block height.
-The Anzeon WBFT engine refines this general-purpose WBFT for the specific context of the Stable One chain.
+The Anzeon WBFT engine refines this general-purpose WBFT for the specific context of the StableNet chain.

-Given Stable One's emphasis on public utility over pure commercial viability, a Proof-of-Authority (PoA) structure remains essential.
+Given StableNet's emphasis on public utility over pure commercial viability, a Proof-of-Authority (PoA) structure remains essential.
 Consequently, certain features vital for public blockchains, such as staking and diligence, are not strictly mandatory.
 Nevertheless, WBFT was chosen over QBFT due to its enhanced Byzantine fault tolerance and the robust framework of its built-in governance contracts.
 Even if not directly utilized for validator selection, the diligence mechanism can still serve as a valuable monitoring tool for assessing validator operational status.

 Let's delve into the specific modifications implemented in the Anzeon WBFT engine: